 Zack suggests to Aerith that maybe she should sell the flowers, both to beautify the city and to make some money, an idea that she seems to like.
 No, don’t call back to your partner or employers about your situation or anything Zack, just keep flirting why don’t you?
 Aerith is added to the DMW at this point, leaving only one silhouette unfilled.
 Aerith’s Limit Break is Healing Wave, her starter Limit Break from FFVII.
 Healing Wave can shoot your resource stats – HP, MP and TP – well beyond their natural limits.
 A few lucky spins of Healing Wave (say, when Aerith has boosted odds of appearing, like right now) can leave you with such high and frequently refilled HP, MP and TP that it’s easy to forget that those are resources you can, uh, exhaust.
 What I think I’m trying to say is that there are times in this game where I basically forgot I was supposed to heal.
 Accidents happened.

 Just because Zack didn’t want to return to business doesn’t mean that we didn’t.
 Oh, not the big attack on Midgar thing, of course.
 The moment we got our feet on a save point, we returned to our side-missions.
-This is especially funny as you’re later going to discover that Zack is trapped in his current story location, and shouldn’t rightly be able to fly cross-continent to fight bird monsters in canyons.
+This is especially funny when you learn that that Zack is supposed to be trapped in his current story location, and shouldn’t rightly be able to fly cross-continent to fight bird monsters in canyons.
 I appreciate the gameplay freedom on principle, but this is honestly a little silly.
 In any event, we began to pick up some accessory expanding equipment from the sidequests, and completed Yuffie’s first batch of missions, after which she introduced herself properly and repeated that she would one day rob Zack blind, while he… criticized her thieving technique.
 Their dynamic is so great and awful.
 Yuffie seemed to learn from that, however, as she sent him an email next pretending to be not a treasure hunter but a loyalist tipster trying to preserve Shinra’s interests.
 Zack continued to send it to spam.